 New Markets Tax Credit Program

 We invest in community service-focused projects with the potential to transform low-income communities.
-These projects are typically located in “targeted distress” census tracts where the poverty rate is 20% or higher, or the median family income is below 80% of the poverty line.
+These projects are typically located in “targeted distress” census tracts where the poverty rate is 20% or higher, or the median family income is below 80% of the Area Median Income.

 Focused on Those who Need Help Most